GregM1991/pokemonApp/README.md

 ### Instructions & Help
 In the your terminal application, cd to the src directory in the packaged zip.
 Install Ruby if you do not have it installed.

-The dependencies for the gems required will need to be installed, enter these commands into the terminal. gem install colorize gem install tty-prompt gem install tty-box gem install tty-font
+The dependencies for the gems required will need to be installed, enter these commands into the terminal.

+gem install colorize
+gem install tty-prompt
+gem install tty-box
+gem install tty-font

 Once the gems are installed.
-Cd to the src folder and enter the command: ruby pokemon.rb
+Cd to the src folder and enter the command:

+ruby pokemon.rb

 The program will initiate and you will be greeted by the greeting message and you will be prompted to choose your pokemon.
 Choose between the four pokemon listed, this will be your pokemon for the duration of this battle instance.

 Once chosen, a pokemon will be generated for the ai and displayed so you can see who your vsing.

 You will then have a choice of your chosen pokemons attack moves to choose from.
 Scroll through with the arrow keys and hit enter on the attack you want to carry out.

 The enemies pokemon will take damage and be displayed on the screen for you to see, then if their health is not 0, they will carry out their own attack.
 Go through this process until one of your pokemon has reached 0 health.
 You will either be defeated or victorious.
 The screen will show you which, then you have the choice of starting another battle, or exiting.

+If you choose to battle again, you will be taken to the choice of pokemon, and your game will start from there.
+If you choose to exit, you will be signed off with a note, and the program will quit.

+=== System Requirements ===

+Any computer built in the past 20 years